AdaCore/spark2014/lrm/source/packages.rst

    occurring.
 A library unit package spec which declares a tagged type will typically require an Elaborate_Body pragma.]

 #.
-For the inter-compilation_unit case, |SPARK| enforces the GNAT static
+For the inter-compilation_unit case, |SPARK| enforces the follwing static
-   elaboration order rule.
-The GNAT Pro User's Guide says:
+   elaboration order rule:

-     If a unit has elaboration code that can directly or indirectly make a call to a subprogram in a with'ed unit, or instantiate a generic package in a with'ed unit, then if the with'ed unit does not have pragma Pure or Preelaborate, then the client should have a pragma Elaborate_All for the with'ed unit. ...
+   * If a unit has elaboration code that can directly or indirectly make a call to a subprogram in a with'd unit, or instantiate a generic package in a with'd unit, then if the with'd unit does not have pragma Pure or Preelaborate, then the client should have a pragma Elaborate_All for the with'd unit.
 For generic subprogram instantiations, the rule can be relaxed to require only a pragma Elaborate.
+[This rule is the same as the GNAT static elaboration order rule as given in the GNAT Pro User's Guide.]

    For each call that is executable during elaboration for a given library unit package spec or body, there are two cases: it is (statically) a call